Sundin/armory-online/README.md

 ## Backend

+The comments and vote APIs are built using the `x-amazon-apigateway-integration` extension.
+This means that we can read from and write to DynamoDB without needing a lambda or web service.
+Instead we will just use an API Gateway as a proxy directly in front of DynamoDB.

 ### Prerequisites
 * Install [aws](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html) or [aws2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) CLI tool.
 * Install [sam](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) CLI tool.
 * Make sure the bucket `armory-online` exists.
+* Make sure you have configured your AWS credentials locally (`aws_access_key_id` and `aws_secret_access_key` in `~/.aws/credentials`).

 ### Deploy analytics backend